nyawox/psilocybin/README.md

 ### Using your own layout
 Visit [here](layout/) for examples of how to configure your layout.
 Ensure you set `psilocybin.ansi.config` for layers,
-`psilocybin.config` for aliases and chords,
-as well as `psilocybin.magic.rules` and `psilocybin.magic.rptRules` for your custom magic rules.
+`psilocybin.config` for aliases and chords, as well as `psilocybin.magic.rules` and `psilocybin.magic.rptRules` `psilocybin.magic.wordStartingRules`, etc for your custom magic rules.
 Use `psilocybin.magic.rptRules` for magic rules that activate via repeat keys.
+If you are using your own layout, make sure to overwrite all configurations set for my layout.
+I plan to introduce an option like `psilocybin.customLayout = true` later on.